unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 You imbue a creature you touch with positive energy to undo a debilitating effect.
 You can reduce the target’s exhaustion level by one, or end one of the following effects on the target:

 * One effect that charmed or petrified the target
-* One curse, including the target’s attunement to a cursed magic item
+* One hack, including the target’s attunement to a hacked alien artifact
 * Any reduction to one of the target’s ability scores
 * One effect reducing the target’s hit point maximum